zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Gateway client certificate authentication

-To enable the feature of using client certificate as a method of authentication for API Mediation Layer Gateway:
+Use the following procedure to enable the feature of using a client certificate as a method of authentication for the API Mediation Layer Gateway.

 **Follow these steps:**